Making Generalisations in English

 Meaning: use the phrase to say that what you mean is true in most cases.

-- Generally speaking, the standard of living is better than it used to be before the war.
+- Generally speaking, the standard of living is better than it was before the war.

-- Broadly speaking, people who have dogs have more friends than people who have pet cats.
+- Broadly speaking, people who have dogs tend to have more friends than those who have pet cats.

 Tend to